 1003 Los Carneros Avenue, Napa, California * bonnydoonekennel.com

 Bonny Doone Kennel sits across the road from the Carneros Resort, offering boarding and daycare for your dog or cat.
 Owner Rhonda Lauritsen and her team know their stuff and get rave reviews from their clients.

 You have a wealth of options for boarding -- from indoor/outdoor dog suites (some patios have a vineyard view) to multi-level kitty condos (in a separate, quiet building overlooking a garden) this friendly place has plenty to offer even the most pampered pet.

 Family-owned, this daycare/hotel is basically built for dogs, but does offer a cat condo under its "extras."
 Whether you're away for a few days or a few hours, Ruff promises to play, amuse and pamper your pooch until you return.
 Tummy rubs and games of fetch cost extra.

-This 32-room boutique hotel gives your dog options, from the basic to the executive suite.
+This 32-room boutique pet hotel in Napa Valley gives your dog options, from the basic to the executive suite.
 Fido can frolic to his heart's content in the expansive indoor play area or step outdoors to romp, run and jump, plus take a splash in the wading pool.